Alejogb1/job-board/blog-data/how-can-i-manage-concurrent-cloudfront-invalidation-requests-from-multiple-workers.md

 id: "how-can-i-manage-concurrent-cloudfront-invalidation-requests-from-multiple-workers"
 ---

-Alright, let's tackle this head-on.
+, let's tackle this head-on.
 I've definitely seen my share of headaches involving CloudFront invalidations, especially when scaling out systems that generate them concurrently.
 The core challenge, as you've likely discovered, is that aggressively firing off invalidations, particularly on the same distribution path, can lead to throttling and unexpected delays.
 It’s a bit like trying to push a large crowd through a narrow doorway – not very efficient.
 So, a more structured, thoughtful approach is essential to maintain optimal performance.
 I’ll outline some practical strategies I’ve used in the past, supported by a few code snippets to illustrate the concepts.

 The crux of effective concurrent invalidation management lies in two primary areas: batching and throttling (often involving a queueing mechanism).
 It's about minimizing the number of individual API requests and controlling the rate at which they are sent to the CloudFront service.
 In a previous project—a large e-commerce platform dealing with frequent content updates—we faced a very similar problem.
 Hundreds of worker processes across multiple servers were simultaneously trying to invalidate the same image paths after processing user-uploaded content.
 The result?
 Inconsistent cache updates and frustrated users.